 K-rush of the Week: Son Suk-ku

-A graduate of the School of the Art Institute of Chicago, majoring in visual arts and film, Son Suk-ku was the CEO of a large machine tool company before he decided to focus on acting.
+A graduate of the School of the Art Institute of Chicago, majoring in visual arts and film, Son Suk-ku was the CEO of a large machine tool company before focusing on acting.
 Check out snippets of his filmography below!

 Mother (2018)

-This exploration of what makes one a mother follows the story of a teacher (Lee Bo-young) who impulsively goes on the run with Hye-na when she realizes that she is being abused.
-Adapted from a Japanese drama, "Mother" takes viewers on a rollercoaster of emotions as the mother-daughter pair are pursued by law enforcers, Seol Ak, and Shin Ja-young.
+This exploration of what makes one a mother follows the story of a teacher (Lee Bo-young) who impulsively runs with Hye-na when she realizes she is being abused.
+Adapted from a Japanese drama, "Mother" takes viewers on a rollercoaster of emotions as the mother-daughter pair are pursued by law enforcers Seol Ak, and Shin Ja-young.
 Read our full review here.

 Matrimonial Chaos (2018)

 In "Matrimonial Chaos," he plays Jin Yoo-young, a design professor with fidelity issues.
-A remake of a Japanese series of the same title, this drama explores the different attitudes men and women have towards marriage and relationships, and what it takes to make them work.
+A remake of a Japanese series of the same title, this drama explores men's and women's attitudes toward marriage and relationships and what it takes to make them work.

 Designated Survivor: 60 Days (2019)